Slow persuasion: Equilibrium information provision

 \section{Equilibrium information provision}

-Having characterised the principal's value function (\Cref{proposition:value_fn}), we are ready to study her information provision in equilibrium.
-We shall first establish that she provides more information the more patient she is (\Cref{proposition:beliefs_comp_stat}, §\ref{sec:beliefs:comp_stats}).
-Secondly, in \Cref{proposition:beliefs_persuasion} (§\ref{sec:beliefs:persuasion}), we will show that her information provision is less generous than in the static persuasion benchmark, but close to the latter if she is sufficiently patient.
+Having characterised the sender's value function (\Cref{proposition:value_fn}), we are ready to study her equilibrium behaviour.
+We first show that she provides more information the less stringent the graduality constraint (\Cref{proposition:beliefs_comp_stat}, §\ref{sec:beliefs:comp_stats}).
+We then establish (\Cref{proposition:beliefs_persuasion}, §\ref{sec:beliefs:persuasion}) that less information is provided than in the unconstrained benchmark, but that the latter model provides a good approximation if the graduality constraint is sufficiently slack.
+Finally, we highlight the role of discontinuities in the sender's flow payoff $u$: any discontinuity, if paired with a sufficiently tight constraint, leads less-than-full information to be provided in equilibrium (\Cref{proposition:disc_nonfull}, §\ref{sec:beliefs:disc}).